sla-000/queue/README.md

 # Queue #

-Simple cycled buffer queue realisation.
+Simple circular buffer queue realization.
 Library is not using memory allocation.
-User must create his static buffer or allocated memory area an point to it in settings structure.
+You must create your own buffer or allocated memory area and point to it in settings structure.
+See example.

 # Purpose #